Mr-Perfection/JavaScript/ReactNative/albums/README.md

 ## Components
 * Header, CardSection, Card, CardSection, CardSection

+## Hierarchy
+* App(root), uses AppRegistry
+* Header(child), exports itself

 ## Glossary
 * Component: in react, it is a block of codes that can be reused throughout the application.
 Highly reusable and constructive.